DataDog/integrations-core/sap_hana/README.md

 #### Dependencies

-The [hdbcli][10] client library is supported but must be installed manually for licensing reasons.
-This is the recommended way to interface with SAP HANA since it is the only officially maintained library.
+Although not required, it is recommended that the [hdbcli][10] client library be installed since it is the only officially maintained library and supports many new features.

+The installation must be performed manually for licensing reasons.

 ##### Unix